MattechLab/monalisa/docs/coil_sensitivity_map.rst

    By pressing the key "h", the help information for the figure is written in the Matlab console.
    This information explains all the possible options to manipulated the visualization of the data.

 The third figure allows visual confirmation of the accuracy of the created mask.
+Keep in mind that the goal of the tresholding is to remove as much noise as possible, but to keep most of the information intact to achieve the best coil sensivity estimation.
+The example shown, give you an idea of a correct thresholding, with most of the brain data mantained with only a small amount of residual noise in the corners, that will be filtered out by the bounding box selection.

 Sensitivity Approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^